 If Naegi agrees with Kuwata's idea that he still wants to play baseball in Trigger Happy Heart, Kuwata will remark that Naegi is like his soulmate.

-Internet Backdraft: Make this question at your own risk: Is Chihiro Fujisaki a male-to-female Trans Sexual or not?
+Back in the pre-translation days, this question was posed at your own risk: Is Chihiro Fujisaki a male-to-female Trans Sexual or not?
 Then watch supporters and detractors of said theory tear each other down.
 Death threats have been involved, apparently.
+Even after the issue was resolved in the rerelease and the game was localized it still continues.

-It Was His Sled: Many people, even those who have not played the games all the way through, have become aware that Junko Enoshima is the mastermind behind Monokuma.
+Many people, even those who have not played the games all the way through, have become aware that Junko Enoshima is the mastermind behind Monokuma.
 Hell, there is even official promotional material that spoils this twist.
+In fact, don't even bother googling her name since the VERY first image results will always show her together with Monokuma.

 Fukawa being Genocider Syo is another example of this.